 Eliminating unnecessary links can improve user experience as well.
 Many education websites show too much information to a student at once.
 Remove redundancy through any links that point to the same page.

-Many education websites have decent traffic but fail to move prospects to a conversion.
+Many education websites have decent traffic but fail to move prospects to conversion.
 In order to create a positive brand image, they need to encourage current students and alumni to share their successes.

 Testimonials are important but neglected.
 Start a campaign by having professors and teachers push their best students to review.
 Get third-party reviews on Google+, Yelp, and other websites that appear when you search for reviews for your school.
 When showing testimonials on the website, avoid simple text such as a one-line quote.
 Use detailed testimonials with videos, photos, and paragraphs.

 An introductory video to your school can show campuses and programs.
-Wikipedia mentions provide an informational source many students go to learn the facts.
+Wikipedia mentions providing an informational source many students go to learn the facts.
 List your school’s program areas, locations, and add to relevant lists of colleges and universities.

-Use visuals that showcase the classrooms, teachers, student, and facilities in order to avoid stock photos.
+Use visuals that showcase the classrooms, teachers, students, and facilities in order to avoid stock photos.
 Give captions to images that explain why they matter.
 What is special about the teacher, building, and tool you are showing them?
 Do you offer something state-of-the-art?